-- Help students participate and focus in lectures.
+- Polling tools help students participate and focus in lectures.

-- Give all students a voice.
+- They give all students a voice.
 Even in large lecture theatres, audience response encourages everyone to participate and contribute.
 It can give those who might otherwise feel too intimidated a chance to get involved (Farrow, 2017).

-- Instantly identify any gaps in your students' knowledge and track how their understanding changes during a lecture or over a whole course.
+- Polling tools instantly identify any gaps in your students' knowledge and track how their understanding changes during a lecture or over a whole course.
 You could even use it to collect feedback on your lecture.